gopinathsjsu/CaliTech/README.md

 Steps to start:

 1) Clone the repo
-2) Frontend:
+2) Navigate to Frontend:
     a) npm install
-    b)npm start
+    b) npm start
-    Backend:
+  Navigate to Backend:
     a) npm install
-    b)node index.js
+    b) node index.js
-4) npm run build
-5) This will open up your browser and you will be able to access the application
+3) This will open up your browser and you will be able to access the application